Skip to content

 Research areas

-Chris is currently researching the role ambulance clinicians play in recognising and supporting male victims of Intimate Partner Violence.
-Additionally, he has an interest in the transparent reporting of methodologies and has contributed to the Evidence Synthesis Hackathon.
+Chris has an interest in the transparent reporting of methodologies and has contributed to the Evidence Synthesis Hackathon.

 External activity

-Chris holds a bank Paramedic contract with the East Midlands Ambulance Service NHS Trust.
+Chris holds a bank Paramedic contract with the East Midlands Ambulance Service NHS Trust and is an expert witness, providing reports surrounding breach of duty in relation to clinical negligence claims.

-In addition to his clinical work, he is a Fitness to Practice panel member for the Health and Care Professions Council.
+In addition to his clinical work, he has completed 8 hours as a Fitness to Practice panel member for the Health and Care Professions Council.

 Chris is also an External Examiner for the BSc (hons) Paramedic Science course at St George's, University of London and for the European Certificate in Essential Palliative care designed by Princess Alice Hospice and run by the Hospice of St Francis, Berkhamsted.